Frenske-tech/Portfolio/IP/Learning outcomes/LearningOutcomes.md

 ## 1. You design and build user-friendly, full-stack web applications.

 For my individual project I chose to work with react and java spring boot, the main reason I chose to work with react in this project is because it has backing from facebook and a rather large community, I think it will be relevant longer then other frontend frameworks like vue.
-I chose to use java spring boot to learn a new language and it was recommended to me by my teacher.
+I chose to use java spring boot to learn a new language and it was recommended to me by my teacher. i used to use mysql locally to run the application, but this would to be hard to run with docker so i switched to a h2 database. in the full version of this application i wouldnt have used an in memory database i would have had to search for an alternative.

 also a link to documentation file